TV Tropes Needs Your Help

 Aid the Paradox Archaeologists, meditate on the tropes used: Beyond The Star Empire Of The Otters Of Doom

 adopting kittehI agree completely with that sentiment.
 In particular for tropes that are renamed away from their original context in which using the original name to refer to the trope allows for more clarity/brevity.
-Rid Me Of This Priest was a very good example, as would be Samus Is a Girl if it was renamed.
+Rid Me Of This Priest was a very good example, as would be Samus is a Girl if it was renamed.
 There's simply no reason why we can't continue to use the old names.
 They are still valid, they are still usable, and sincerely, one too many times they are better than the new ones.

-I will EXTERMINATE your unhappiness!Sorry, SR, but you are not allowed to circumvent a TRS action you disagree with by refusing to use the new title in examples.
+Geronimo!Sorry, SR, but you are not allowed to circumvent a TRS action you disagree with by refusing to use the new title in examples.
 That's being a dick.
 Redirects are for searching, not for general usage — the main exceptions to this are for grammatical reasons, like all the variants of Lampshade Hanging.
 Redirects from an old title also serve to preserve inbounds.
 All internal wicks are supposed to be changed as part of the rename process.

 edited 11th Oct '11 9:18:23 AM by Fighteer